-Do not take it when you are taking an MAOI or when you have been taking an MAOI within the last 14 days.
 If you do take LEXAM while you are taking a MAOI, you may experience a serious reaction causing a sudden increase in body temperature, extremely high blood pressure and sever convulsions.
 Your doctor will know when it is safe to start LEXAM after the MAOI has been stopped.

 Do not take it if the expiry date (Exp.) printed on the pack has passed.

 Do not take it if the packaging is torn or shows signs of tampering.

 Tell your doctor if you are allergic to any other medicines, foods, dyes or preservatives.